 - 1. Official transcripts from all undergraduate and graduate universities; - A 250-500-words personal statement explaining their professional interest in pursuing the PhD in Integrative and Functional Nutrition; - 3.
 A current resume or CV; - 4.
-Provide a sample demonstrating academic writing skills.
+Upon request, some students may be required to provide a sample demonstrating academic writing skills.
 Writing samples and other Admissions documents must be solely and independently authored by the applicant, not professionally edited, and written within the past ten years.
 Due to the importance of scholarly writing standards, all PhD IFN students will be required to take the graduate level academic writing course.
 Writing samples will be analyzed to assess whether the applicant can be waived from this requirement.
 Note that if plagiarism is found, it can be disqualifying for admission.
 Plagiarism is defined in the Saybrook catalog section, "Policy on Academic Honesty (Plagiarism) and Authorship.